mjosaarinen/pqps/README.md

 -- a high-precision controlled power supply board -- to measure power consumption of cryptographic algorithms of a Cortex M4 target.
 The board is commonly called "PowerShield" in ST documentation, and I'll use that name as well.
-Note that the PowerShield is used in the "industry standard" Ultra-Low Power (ULP) benchmark [ULPMark](https://www.eembc.org/ulpmark/).
+Note that PowerShield is also used in the "industry standard" Ultra-Low Power (ULP) benchmark [ULPMark](https://www.eembc.org/ulpmark/).

-The PowerShield can be used in many ways, but the main intended configuration is to create a development board **sandwich** with a STM32 Nucleo-32/64/144 board (the number refers to number of pins in the LQFP or UFQFPN packaging of the MCU chip; has nothing to do with "bits") using Arduino connectors.
+PowerShield can be used in many ways, but its main intended configuration is to create a development board **sandwich** with a STM32 Nucleo-32/64/144 board (the number refers to number of pins in the LQFP or UFQFPN packaging of the MCU chip) using Arduino connectors on both boards..
-So we have two boards on top of each other, the top one supplying power:
+So we have two boards on top of each other, PowerShield on top supplying power to the target board:

 ![PowerShield Sandwich](assets/powershield.jpg)